webstormcam/Travel_Journal/README.md

 # React Props and Components

-I used this project to understand how you can create one component and then pull in unique information from a data file or API and .map over it and use props to make each component from another.
+Although this is a simple project,I used this project to understand how you can create one React component and then pull in unique information from a data file or API and .map over it and use props to make each component from another.

+# Deploying the project on Netlify
+Run NPM build and take the distribution folder and then drop it into Netlify to publish!!

+# Project link
+If you want to take a look at the project you can see it here: https://6579afac86648211a4863083--chic-figolla-f72829.netlify.app/